Liams-theCreator/Born2beRoot/README.md

 ---
 #### 🔷 What's sudo ?
 -
+#### 🔷 What's the difference between apt and aptitued ?
+- **Apt:**
+apt is a command-line tool for managing packages on Debian-based systems.
+It performs tasks like installing, upgrading, and removing software packages.

+- **aptitude:**
+aptitude is a more advanced package management tool that extends apt's functionality.
+It provides a graphical interface and better handling of package dependency issues.
+ - **Package:**
+    A package is a collection of files providing specific software functionality.
+    Example: A web browser package might include its executable, libraries, configuration files, and documentation.

+ - **Dependency Issue:**
+    Dependencies are other software or libraries required for a program to function.
+    Example: If you're installing a video player, it might require a specific version of a codec library.

+- **Differences:**
+Apt: Simple and intuitive, primarily for basic tasks.
+Aptitude: Offers advanced features like resolving complex dependency issues and a GUI for ease of use.
 ---
 #### 🔷 What's SSH (Secure Shell) and what's the value of using it ?
 -